 LES McVeigh, one of the co-founders of Rare Spares, passed away on 3 June.
-Les, along with John Rayner and David Ryan took a business selling old Holden parts and turned it into a multi-million dollar manufacturing enterprise that now sells parts back to Australian car companies.
+Les, along with Dave Rayner and David Ryan took a business selling old Holden parts and turned it into a multi-million dollar manufacturing enterprise that now sells parts back to Australian car companies.
 Rare Spares was an important player at the birth of the street machine movement, supporting both Street Machine and the Summernats from the beginning.
 Les himself was an important figure in the early Holden scene, including his work to found the Australian Early Holden Federation.
 We interviewed Les about his life’s work in the February 2009 issue of SM shortly after he retired from the business full time:

 When did you realise you were a car nut and how did you go about getting mobile?

 I bought my first car at 13.
 It was a Standard Ten, it cost two quid and that would have been in 1963.
 It had one day’s rego on it and I drove it home and then took the day off school and drove it around the streets of Reservoir.
 After that it became a paddock basher.
 I can’t remember what happened to it — it probably got wrecked or was sold for parts.

 Possibly.
 I had a lot of paddock bombs in my day and when they broke down I used to wreck them and sell the parts.